A-Z OF VISITING LEEDS

 J – Jousting.
 Did you know an epic jousting tournament takes places here in Leeds?!
 Royal Armouries’ annual International Jousting Tournament is arguably the most chivalrous event on the calendar.
 Although this year’s tournament has been postponed, you can head over to the Royal Armouries’ YouTube where all your jousting questions will be answered.

-Know Before You Go – While we’re excited to be able to welcome you back, you’ll find that many venues still remain closed and things work slightly differently to keep you safe and maintain social distance.
+K – Know Before You Go – While we’re excited to be able to welcome you back, you’ll find that some venues still remain closed and things work slightly differently to keep you safe and maintain social distance.
 Therefore we advise to plan all aspects of your visit in advance and ‘Know Before You Go’.

 L – Local Areas.
 It’s not all about the centre of Leeds!
 There are plenty of neighbourhoods that are waiting to be explored.
 Chapel Allerton has a great independent food and drink scene, Otley has a bustling market and spectacular views from The Chevin.
 You can find out more about our our districts from the comfort of your sofa here.

 M – Museums and Galleries.
 Museums and Galleries have now reopened and are excited to welcome you back again.
 Some things may have changed for your safety, such as one-way systems and advance bookings, but the fun you’ll have when you visit hasn’t!